JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

 ``from ase.filters import UnitCellFilter``.
 The cell filter takes the ``Atoms`` object as input and is directly handed to the optimization routine.
-For full relaxations, you can simply replace the  optimization routine line ``opt = ...`` with the following code lines
+For full relaxations, you can then simply replace the  optimization routine line ``opt = ...`` with the following code lines

 .. literalinclude:: full_relax.py